 They are indeed different herbs and have a few different effects, but at the end of the day they both can be used for many of the same purposes; ie. getting trashed or numbing reality.
 They are indigenous to different locations of the world.
 Kava is generally found in the Western Pacific in places like Micronesia, Fiji, or Hawaii.
 However, Kratom originates from Southeast Asian territories like Thailand, Indonesia, or Malaysia.

 This is all good and fun for a little bit, but as your addiction keeps getting stronger, the possibility of discomfort to come is always anxiety.
-As mentioned before, detox becomes a very strong reality after Kratom and Kava are taken for long enough.
+As mentioned before, detox and rehab becomes a very strong reality after Kratom and Kava are taken for long enough.
 We’ll then have certain withdrawal symptoms to look forward to like:

-Disturbed hunger and dehydration
+- Disturbed hunger and dehydration

-Feverish body aches
+- Feverish body aches

-Hot flashes and cold sweats
+- Hot flashes and cold sweats

-Overly sensitive nerve endings
+- Overly sensitive nerve endings

-Lack of energy or motivation
+- Lack of energy or motivation

 Pick Java Over Kratom and Kava